engraulleite/Geospatial-Data-Pipeline-Spark-Sedona-on-AWS/README.md

-# Serverless-Geospatial-Data-Pipeline-on-AWS
+# Geospatial-Data-Pipeline-on-AWS
-A fully serverless geospatial data pipeline built on AWS for processing and analyzing large volumes of spatial data.
+A fully geospatial data pipeline built on AWS for processing and analyzing large volumes of spatial data.
 This solution integrates AWS managed services with open-source frameworks to create a scalable, efficient, and cost-effective data flow.

 ## Project Overview
 This repository contains the code and infrastructure for a serverless geospatial data pipeline, designed to modernize and optimize an ETL process that was suffering from performance bottlenecks in a PostgreSQL database.